Data in Action

 • High dependency on fossil fuels

-• €— million local value creation
+• €— million in local value creation

 • Beginning of energy transition planning